mozilla/node-convict/packages/convict/README.md

 ### Coercion

 Convict will automatically coerce environmental variables from strings to their proper types when importing them.
-For instance, values with the format `int`, `nat`, `port`, or `Number` will become numbers after a straight forward `parseInt` or `parseFloat`. `duration` and `timestamp` are also parse and converted into numbers, though they utilize [moment.js](http://momentjs.com/) for date parsing.
+For instance, values with the format `int`, `nat`, `port`, or `Number` will become numbers after a straight forward `parseInt` or `parseFloat`.

 ### Precendence order